JuliaData/DataFrames.jl/docs/src/man/basics.md

                                                   3 columns and 384 rows omitted
 ```

-If you need to match a specific subset of values, then `in()` can be applied:
+If you need to match a specific subset of values, then the `in` function can be applied:
 ```jldoctest dataframe
 julia> german[in.(german.id, Ref(Set([1, 6, 908, 955]))), :]
 5×10 DataFrame